miickel/upp/README.md

 # upp

 Minimal setup for rapid web app devlopment.
-Includes Browserify (coffee-script with source maps), Stylus & Myth css pre-processors, Jade templates, Browser-sync for live updates across browsers and Gulp to orchestrate the build and watch for file changes to rebuild automatically.
+Includes Browserify (coffee-script with source maps), Stylus & Myth css pre-processors, Jade templates, Browser-sync for live updates across browsers and Gulp to orchestrate the build and watch for file changes (automatic rebuilds).

 __Disclaimer:__ This setup includes tools that I enjoy using, and is not aimed at the public.
 I'm not looking for pull requests, but feel free to fork the project if you would like to switch things around.